Commercial fishing in Alaska: Equipment

+Purse seining is a method of fishing that includes a large net that is used as a barrier to collect a school of fish.
 A commercial fishing boat, used for purse seining in the Alaskan salmon fishery, is typically between 40 and 58 ft long.
 Toward the bow is a cabin, where the skipper and crew live (typically three to six people).
 The aft third of the boat consists of a flat deck, with a low rail around it.
 Amidships are hatch covers, which cover the fish hold, a tank where the fish are placed when caught.
 The stern is a simple flat area that holds the purse seine when it is out of the water.
 There are several booms, with various types of pulleys, used for working with the seine, and a deck winch for the same purpose.
 Shortly after the end of World War II, the modern type trawler for use in Alaska was introduced which could be used for all the various fishing seasons with its own processing ability, including freezing, was introduced, tripling production.
-After crab seas these boats are used as floating factory ships.
+After crab season these boats are used as floating factory ships.

 There is also a skiff, a small boat used for towing.
 When not in use, the skiff is usually towed behind the fishing boat, though in rough weather a boom can be used to lift it up and set it on the deck.
 For long trips where rough weather is likely, the seine will be placed into the fish hold as well, to lower the center of gravity of the vessel and make it safer.

 The purse seine itself is usually black in color, with colorful "corks" (floats of some sort) strung along the cork line, and lead weights strung along the lead line.
 The size and attributes of purse seines are regulated by the Alaska Department of Fish and Game, which oversees the industry.
 A typical length may be 1200 ft long, by 40 ft deep (distance between cork line and lead line).
 It is stacked on the stern of the fishing boat with the corkline coiled on the port side, and the lead line coiled on the starboard side, with the web taking up the middle.
 The seine, when piled on board, is about the size of a large pickup truck, and is very heavy as well.

 A "set" is a single operation of the purse seine, intended to result in a catch of fish.